-Buyers can check on licensing of pest control operators and applicators by calling the Oregon Department of Agriculture at (503) 986-4635 or online here.
+Buyers can check on licensing of pest control operators and applicators by calling the Oregon Department of Agriculture at (503) 986-4635 or online using the Oregon Department of Agriculture Pesticide Licensee search tool.
 Real estate licensees do not have the training or expertise to inspect property for pests or dry rot.
 Like any property condition report, Buyers should not rely on the report of an inspector they did not hire.
 A pest and dry rot inspection is a limited inspection and is no substitute for a complete whole home inspection by a licensed home inspector.